 This year I started 65 bean plants from dried seeds.
 Yup, we're growing black beans, red kidney beans, and chili beans indoors.
 We also started growing tomatoes, peppers, and a whole variety of herbs from seeds.

-Since weed became legal here last year, grow lights have come down in price so we use them to give our seeds a good start.
+Since Cannabis became legal here a few years ago, grow lights have come down in price so we use them to give our seeds a good start.

 Grow a Backyard Garden to Secure Your Food Supply

-Experiment with raised beds, permaculture design principles, and container gardening.
+Experiment with cold-frame gardening, raised beds, permaculture design principles, and container gardening.
 Container gardening is a great way to grow tomatoes or peppers if you're trying to homestead in an apartment or rental.